Are carrots really good for your eyes?

 Creating a protective layer against bacteria and viruses

 Slowing vision loss in people with retinitis pigmentosa

 Impeding the progression of Stargardt’s disease

-However, if your vision is just starting to worsen, eating carrots and other sources of vitamin A could improve your vision.
+However, if your vision is just starting to worsen, eating carrots and other sources of vitamin A could slowly improve your eyesight.

 SEE RELATED: How better nutrition can improve your vision

-Vitamin A deficiency is linked to nyctalopia, another term for night blindness.
-Without vitamin A, the synthesis of rhodopsin — the part of your eyes that helps you see using low-light sources such as the moon — can’t fully develop.
-And once your night vision ability starts to deteriorate, no amount of vitamin A can bring it back to its original state.
+Vitamin A deficiency is linked to nyctalopia, the medical term for night blindness.
+Without vitamin A, the synthesis of rhodopsin — the part of your eyes that helps you see using low-light sources like the moon — can’t fully develop.